-To conserve the primary Green and Golden Bell Frog habitat, the Planning Proposal has been designed to avoid impacts to this area.
+To conserve the primary Green and Golden Bell Frog habitat, the Planning Proposal has been designed to avoid impacts to the habitat in closest proximity to the RTA ponds.
 The current Master Plan, prepared by Hassell, involves an indicative development reference scheme that is set back significantly further away from the RTA ponds compared to the Minister approved master plan included in the Eastern Precinct SEPP (former SREP 33 - Cooks Cove).
-As a result, all of the RTA ponds will be retained.
-Furthermore, the wider south-western portion of the subject site will be retained as passive recreational space and will therefore be utilised much the same as within the current golf course.
-This are will be subject to works intended to be completed post completion of the M6 Stage 1 by TfNSW contractor and enhanced through further works to be delivered by Council, which are the subject of conceptual open space planning.
+As a result, the land surrounding the RTA ponds will be retained.
+Furthermore, the wider southwestern portion of the subject site will be retained as passive recreational space and will therefore be utilised much the same as within the current golf course.
+In addition to this, under the amendments made in response to submissions on the Planning Proposal, the areas comprising the RTA ponds and surrounding land have been proposed to be zoned as C2 Environmental Conservation.
+This area will be subject to works intended to be completed post completion of the M6 Stage 1 by TfNSW contractor and enhanced through further works to be delivered by Council, which are the subject of conceptual open space planning.